urbit/docs/tutorials/hoon/egg-timer.md

 - `eny`  Guaranteed-fresh entropy
 - `now`  The current time

-The `door` we've made has two arms `poke-noun` and `wake`.
-Gall is capable of dispatching `pokes`, or requests, to an app based on the mark of the data given along with that poke.
+The door we've made has two arms `poke-noun` and `wake`.
+Gall is capable of dispatching `poke`s, or requests, to an app based on the mark of the data given along with that poke.
 These are sent to the arm with the name that matches the mark of the data.
 Here we use the generic `noun` mark:

 ```hoon
 ++  poke-noun